juliasmith141414/juliasmith-stemteresting/docs/team-organization.md

 inspiring wonder and curiosity for the world around them.
 ### Our Goals <br>
-- Have the product we design demonstrate a concept in STEM that can be easily be observed by people of all ages.
+- Have the product we design demonstrate a concept in STEM that can be easily be observed by people of all ages
 - Make something that we are proud of
 - Implement our device in 3 museum displays by the end of the year